WEWS-TV: Syndicated and network

 WEWS carried the 90-minute ABC premiere of The Edge of Night on December 1, 1975.
 On December 3, it started Edge at 10 a.m. on a one-day delay, and then later pushed up to 10:30 to make way for the national syndication of the talk show Donahue.
 Edge was dropped in April 1977 when ABC expanded All My Children to one hour and revised the daytime lineup.

 In 1969, the station gained some national attention for airing only the first half of Turn-On, because they stated it did not return to the show after the first commercial break, which guest host Tim Conway said was after "15 minutes" but the station claimed had happened after 10 minutes.
 The rest of the time slot was the emergency procedure, a black screen with live organ music that had not been used in over 20 years.
 The station's spokesman claimed that the station's switchboard was "lit up" with protest calls, and general manager Donald Perris derided Turn-On as being "in excessive poor taste."
 Perris sent to ABC president Elton Rule an angry telegram: "If your naughty little boys have to write dirty words on the walls, please don't use our walls.
-Turn-On is turned off, as far as WEWS is concerned."
+Turn-On is turned off, as far as WEWS is concerned.
+You tried too hard."
+Perris told The Cleveland Press that neither he nor program director Ernest Sindelar had previewed the program prior to it being broadcast, remarking:

+It was previewed by a member of our staff whose judgment is usually good.
+Last night it wasn't very good.
+The show shouldn't have gone on.
+It's all right to be racy—but this was just plain dirty.
+This was a hate show.
+Its spirit was dirty.
+I watched it at home and I felt very bad that it was on.

 In 2004, all the Scripps-owned ABC stations preempted a showing of Saving Private Ryan.

 On May 23, 2010, WEWS-TV's broadcast of the series finale of Lost was almost completely interrupted and rendered unwatchable by a number of technical difficulties with the station's digital signal.
 This caused numerous viewer complaints, leading the station to issue numerous apologies both on-air and on its website.